bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/_programEditor.rst

 an inner ``Editor`` class implementation.
 We recommend to extend your implementation from :public-api:`UiEditorExtension </ch/ivyteam/ivy/process/extension/ui/UiEditorExtension.html>`.

-This editor class is resonsible for two things:
+This editor class is responsible for two things:
 Firstly, to create UI widgets, which display configuration values.
 And secondly, to map configuration data onto these widgets: